Judaism in Eating Disorder Treatment

-Why don’t people with an ED need to fast on traditional Jewish fast days/observances?
+Q: Why don’t people with eating disorders fast on traditional Jewish fast days/observances?

-The concept of fasting in Judaism with an ED is simple: you don’t.
+The concept of fasting in Judaism when you have an eating disorder is simple: you don’t.
 At the same time, I try to support the young men and women who grapple with that, or who feel isolated from their families and communities as a result.

 On Yom Kippur – our holiest day of the year, on which we fast – I distribute a prayer that was composed in the Warsaw Ghetto.
 A particular Hasidic rabbi indicated to his followers not to fast, and he authored a prayer for his community.
 The prayer I distribute is somewhat modified, but many find a lot of solace in that.
 It’s essentially a message that you aren’t alone, we’ve had some trying times…and this is the right thing to do.